timirahj/Kubernetes_Examples/HelloWorld/blog_post.md

 ## Create a Minikube Cluster:

 In this tutorial, we’ll be using Minikube to create a cluster locally.
-Just as the original example tutorial, this tutorial also assumes that you are using Docker for Mac.
-If you are on a different platform (Windows, Linux, etc.), see the [Minikube installation guide](https://github.com/kubernetes/minikube) as the instructions might be different.
+If you are not using a Mac, see the [Minikube installation guide](https://github.com/kubernetes/minikube) as the instructions might be different.

 Use curl to download the latest release of Minikube: